grooviter/underdog/docs/guide/docs/ta/tutorial.md

  2014-12-05 00:00:00+00:00  |   0.50      |  0.52  |  0.52  |  0.52 |  0.52  |  165680  |
 ```

-In order to successfully convert the dataframe to a bar series the name of the series (columns) should match to the expected ones which are: DATE, CLOSE, HIGH, LOW, OPEN, VOLUME.
+In order to successfully convert the dataframe to a bar series the name of the series (columns) should match to the expected ones which are: **DATE, CLOSE, HIGH, LOW, OPEN, VOLUME**.

 ```groovy title="renaming"
 --8<-- "src/test/groovy/underdog/guide/ta/GettingStartedSpec.groovy:renaming_cols"